AugustinMauroy/scholarsuite/docs/Prisma.md

 - `enabled`: indicates if the API key is enabled (default: true)
 - `createdAt`: creation date of the API key for internal use
 - `updatedAt`: modification date of the API key for internal use
-- `user`: relationship with the user associated with the API key
+- `User`: relationship with the user associated with the API key

 ### Many-to-Many Relationships